shamanDevel/quick-mlp/README.md

 - C++17-compatible compiler (tested with MSVC2019 and GCC 9.4.0)
 - PyTorch, tested with version 1.11, but should work with newer as well

+Don't forget to clone this repository with submodules (`git clone --recurse-submodules`).
+Or if you forgot to clone with submodules, you can initialize them afterwards with `git submodule init & git submodule update`.

 #### Compilation

 Compiling the stand-along library (no PyTorch) for C++-projects: Use CMake!